evankim08/Data-Visualizations/README.md

 ## Rick and Morty Characters
 ![rickandmortycharacterstatus](https://user-images.githubusercontent.com/70280666/138797196-a2d25247-2a72-4bbf-93c1-fae94868bac7.jpg)

-On a lighter note, this pie chart displays the status of characters in the TV show Rick and Morty, where possible statuses range from:
+On a lighter note, this pie chart displays the status of characters in the TV show *Rick and Morty*, where possible statuses range from:
 1. *Alive*
 1. *Dead*
 1. *Unknown*